nLab Cantor-Schroeder-Bernstein theorem

 The CSB theorem was first stated by Georg Cantor, but his proof relied on the well-ordering theorem.
 The modern (choice-free) theorem was proved (independently) by Felix Bernstein? and Ernst Schröder?.
 It has been variously named after two or three of these in almost every possible combination, although Cantor (when mentioned at all) seems always to be mentioned first.

-Wikipedia reports that Richard Dedekind had an (unpublished) proof in 1887, well before any announced proofs by Cantor, Schroeder, or Bernstein in 1895, 1896, 1897 respectively.
+Richard Dedekind wrote out a proof on 11th July 1887, and only later published in his Nachlass in 1932 (Dedekind 1932), while working on a draft of Was sind und was sollen die Zahlen?, well before any announced proofs by Cantor, Schroeder, or Bernstein in 1895, 1896, 1897 respectively.

 References